davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-05-05-azure-automation-webhooks.md

 ---
 # Continuous Deployment with Azure Automation

-This part of my &#8220;What&#8217;s new in Azure Automation&#8221; series will focus on something that a lot of people (me included) are quite excited about &#8211; Webhooks.
+This part of my "What's new in Azure Automation" series will focus on something that a lot of people (me included) are quite excited about - Webhooks.

 ## What is a webhook?